Chinelo Anohu: Educational background

-Chinelo obtained a Bachelor of law degree from University of Nigeria, Enugu, in the year 1996.
+Chinelo obtained a Bachelor of Laws degree from University of Nigeria, Enugu, in the year 1996.
 She graduated from Nigeria Law School in 1997.
 In 2000, she received an LL.M in Computer and Communications Law from the London School of Economics.
 As part of her educational trend; in 2008 she attended Columbia University Graduate School.
 In 2007, she studied at the J. F. Kennedy School of Government of the Harvard University.
 In the year 2002, she was at Wharton Business School, University of Pennsylvania for executive programs.

 Career

 As of 2016, Chinelo is the substantive Director General and CEO of PenCom, an agency with an asset worth in excess of N5.bn.
 She was a member of Pension Reform Team that introduced contributory pension scheme in Nigeria.
 Before her position as the DG of the commission she was the pioneer Secretary/Legal Adviser of the commission.
 She was accused of transferring funds belonging to a Pension Fund Administrator to another PFA that belongs to her family.
 In a related development, Federal High Court in Abuja on 11 August 2016, restrained her from taking the action.
-She is a member the London stock exchange Africa Advisory group.
+She is a member of the London stock exchange Africa Advisory group.

 She was relieved of her duties as D.G. of PenCom by President Muhammadu Buhari in 2017.
 Moreover, the House of Representatives in Nigeria wrote to the National Pension Commission (PenCom) in May 2019 to inform the organisation of commencement of investigation into alleged procurement irregularities during her tenure, and allegations of abuse, breach and violations of the Public Procurement Act, 2007.